silvestrevivo/react-reduxform/README.md

 # react-reduxform
-Small ReactJS application to experiment with Redux-Form and React-Router, based in the tutorial from @StephenGrider
+Small ReactJS application to experiment with Redux-Form and React-Router, based on the tutorial from @StephenGrider